SizableShrimp/Forge-Class-Remapper/README.md

 This is a semicolon-separated list that can be defined, for example, as `-PUPDATE_SOURCESETS=main;api` and would be inserted into the above command.

 If you are **backporting** a mod from 1.17 or later to 1.16 or earlier, add `-PREVERSED=true`.
 This will convert the classnames from Mojang back to MCP.
-You should do #5 FIRST for the Minecraft version you are switching to, otherwise the script will crash because MCP classnames do not exist for newer Minecraft versions.

 ### 5. Update your mappings version
 You should now update your mappings `version` to match the Minecraft version you are updating to.